Oracle Java Licensing and Audit FAQ Guide

 - All-Inclusive Usage: Once you’ve licensed all employees, you can deploy Oracle Java on any number of machines enterprise-wide.
 Whether it’s 10 servers or 10,000, it’s covered.
 No need for tracking per installation.
 This can be convenient if you have ubiquitous Java usage; you no longer have to worry about counting devices.

-- Contractual Obligation: Because you must certify your employee count, Oracle might audit your HR records if they suspect undercounting.
-“Employee” excludes third-party end-users (like your customers) but includes everyone working for your organization.
+- Contractual Obligation: As you are required to certify your employee count, Oracle may audit your HR records if it suspects undercounting.
+“Employee” excludes third-party end-users (such as your customers) but includes everyone working for your organization.

-- Renewal/Recount: At renewal, you might have to declare current employee counts again or reaffirm the count.
-Theoretically, if your headcount drops significantly, you might negotiate a lower count at renewal, but typically, the agreement is for a set number.
+- Renewal/Recount: At renewal, you may need to redeclare current employee counts or reaffirm the existing count.
+Theoretically, if your headcount drops significantly, you may be able to negotiate a lower count at renewal; however, the agreement is typically for a set number.

 This model is straightforward (no complex usage tracking) but costly for large companies where many employees don’t directly use Java.
 Essentially, Oracle ties Java cost to company size, not actual Java usage.